matt9527-marist/MyObsidianNotes/Machine Learning/010 Support Vector Machines.md

 Find `alpha_i` where `i = 1,m`
 $$max\sum^{m}_{i=1}\alpha_{i}-\frac{1}{2}\alpha_{i}\alpha_{j}y^{[i]}y^{[j]}x^{[i]} \space^Tx^{[j]}$$
 Subject to: $$0 \leq \alpha_{i} \leq C$$$$\sum^{m}_{i=1}\alpha_{i}y^{[i]} = 0$$
-Why present the problem like this?
-We generally prefer problems where the data `n >= m`.
+Why present the problem using the dual?
+- We generally prefer problems where the data `n >= m`.
+When we have lots of features and not a lot of data.
-The second reason is for the term `x[i]^Tx[j]`.
+- The second reason is for the term `x[i]^Tx[j]`.
 This is a *dot product* of the samples.
 This entire expression is not a function of the individual samples, but it is a function of the dot product of the samples.
 The dot product is one special case of the more sophisticated *inner product*.
+The dot product is a similarity measure.
+Perhaps we can replace this with some other similarity measure that can help us solve the problem of nonlinearity.

+Once we solve the alphas, we can derive the `w`'s from them.